infinidata-team/infinidata-team.github.io/src/content/post/data_management_quantum_computing.md

 By bridging the gap between classical database problems and the emerging needs of quantum computing, this talk aims to shed light on the synergies and potential advancements at this interdisciplinary frontier.

-The paper is currently available on <a href="https://arxiv.org/pdf/2409.14111">arxiv</a>.

-The presentation from the keynote can be found <a href="files/QDSM24keynote_online.pdf">here</a>.